sjanel/aeronet/README.md

 - [MultiHttpServer Lifecycle](docs/FEATURES.md#multihttpserver--lifecycle)
 - [TLS Features](docs/FEATURES.md#tls-features)

 If you are evaluating the library, the feature highlights above plus the minimal example are usually sufficient.
-Dive into the docs only when you need specifics (e.g. multi‑layer decompression safety rules or ALPN strict mode behavior).
+Dive into the docs only when you need specifics.

 ## Feature Matrix (Concise)